atrain440/better-government/definition.md

 - Agile personnel (Question: what is meant by agile personnel?)
 - Lack of leadership support
 - The need to infuse new technology with security and privacy
-- Staff are measured with performance metrics that require meeting numbers and if they take time to learn HCD then they won&#39;t make their numbers. and that affects their performance, and therefore money in bonuses.
+- Staff are measured with performance metrics that require meeting numbers and if they take time to learn HCD then they won't make their numbers. and that affects their performance, and therefore money in bonuses.
 - For folks who have the ability to experiment, once you do and want to scale to a larger audience, one of the larger barriers is the lack of resources to carry that across; that could be human resources or something else; a lot of us seem to not have capacity to take on more work or a methodology to scale, because lack of resources &amp; with that comes often lack of necessary of air cover in leadership at the higher levels to push forth; some folks aren&#39;t willing to help you push it further out because it may require investment or heavy lifting and bias against innovation
 - My staff and my agency are measured by the numbers they meet and make sure they get things done &amp; if they spend time learning, it will affect my numbers which ultimately affect bonuses.
 Solution: need to get metrics in innovation in supervisors and create performance standards around that
 - Teammates reluctant to experiment with new tools
 - Union rules say that some tools are not required (specifically talking about online  and PC-based tools and platforms, but also sure this applies to innovative concepts like Human-Centered Design (HCD) and others.)
 - Partner agencies may not have access to our technology stack (or vice versa) so it makes it hard to collaborate and share files
-- Staff says they don&#39;t have enough time
+- Staff says they don't have enough time
-- Competitive &amp; conflicting guidance; bureaucrats dodging bullets from compatriots
+- Competitive & conflicting guidance; bureaucrats dodging bullets from compatriots
 - Infrastructure is a major barrier.
 We bring in designers who need Macs and Mac-based applications.
 There is institutional skepticism of the need for these supplies, so we jump through major hoops to get them procured.
 - People like HCD and also they find it useful.
 I think that is the key selling point.
-Unlike other methods, it&#39;s not a grind - people think it&#39;s fun!
+Unlike other methods, it's not a grind - people think it's fun!
 Then they also gain the benefits of whatever topic they&#39;re exploring in HCD.
 Yet, a major barrier is time.
 Doing a full-fledged HCD or innovation project can take time.
 Leaders need to be persuaded that the benefits (and enhanced employee morale) of HCD/innovation outweigh any significant time commitment.

-Activity 2: Defining &quot;Better Government&quot;
+## Activity 2: Defining &quot;Better Government&quot;

-Group 1: Continuous improvement and flexibility
+### Group 1: Continuous improvement and flexibility

 - Open mindset
 - Adaptable (x3)